 Series Parameters control series or data arrays plotted on the Y-axis.
 All available data arrays are lists in the table widget that allows you to check/uncheck a series to plot in the first column.
 The second column in the table shows the associated color used to plot that series.
 You can double-click the color swatch to change the color to use.
 By default, ParaView will try to pick a palette of discrete colors.
-The third column lets you set the opacity of the series plot elements.
-The fourth column (Variable) shows the name of the variable to plot.
-The fifth column (Legend Name) shows the label to use for that series in the legend.
+The third column shows the label to use for that series in the legend.
 By default, it is set to be the same as the array name.
 You can double-click to change the name to your choice, e.g., to add units.

-Other series parameters include Line Thickness, Line Style, Marker Style, and Marker Size.
-To change any of these, highlight a row in The Series Parameters widget, and then change the associated parameter to affect the highlighted series.
-You can change properties for multiple series and can select multiple of them by using the CTRL (or
+Other series parameters include Line Thickness, Line Style, and Marker Style.
+To change any of these, highlight a row in the Series Parameters widget, and then change the associated parameter to affect the highlighted series.
+You can change properties for multiple series and can select multiple of them by using the CTRL (or) and keys.

-) and keys.